-Any natural or legal person, public or private, which intends to engage in any kind of activity, whether permanent or seasonal, requiring employment of workers, within the meaning defined in Article 7 of this Code, shall be required to declare so to the labour inspection and the National employment office within fifteen days preceding the opening of the company or establishment.
+Any natural or legal person, public or private, which intends to engage in any kind of activity, whether permanent or seasonal, requiring employment of workers, within the meaning defined in Article 7 of this Code, shall be required to declare so tothe ministry's relevant department in charge of employment and to the Office national de l'Emploi (O.N.Em. "the national employment office") during the fortnight which precedes the opening of the company or the establishment.

-Upon contracting, any worker must be the subject of a declaration made by the employer and addressed by the latter to the labour inspection and National employment office.
+Upon contracting, any worker becomes, during the next fifteen days, the subject of a declaration made by the employer and addressed by the latter to theministry's relevant department in charge of employment and to the Office national de l'Emploi (O.N.Em. "the national employment office").